Monitoring performance by using the Query Store

 ALTER DATABASE <database name> SET QUERY_STORE ( OPERATION_MODE = READ_WRITE, CLEANUP_POLICY = (STALE_QUERY_THRESHOLD_DAYS = 30), DATA_FLUSH_INTERVAL_SECONDS = 3000, MAX_STORAGE_SIZE_MB = 500, INTERVAL_LENGTH_MINUTES = 15, SIZE_BASED_CLEANUP_MODE = AUTO, QUERY_CAPTURE_MODE = AUTO, MAX_PLANS_PER_QUERY = 1000, WAIT_STATS_CAPTURE_MODE = ON );

 For the full list of configuration options, see ALTER DATABASE SET Options (Transact-SQL).

 Query Store internal tables are created in the PRIMARY filegroup during database creation and that configuration cannot be changed later.
 If you are running out of space you might want to clear older Query Store data by using the following statement.

 Alternatively, you might want to clear up only ad-hoc query data, since it is less relevant for query optimizations and plan analysis but takes up just as much space.

 Delete ad-hoc queries

-This purges adhoc and internal queries from the query store every 3 minutes so that the query store does not run out of space and remove queries we really need to track
+This purges adhoc and internal queries from the Query Store so that the Query Store does not run out of space and remove queries we really need to track.

 You can define your own procedure with different logic for clearing up data you no longer want.